Group of Eight Roadmap to Recovery

-In February-March 2020, the University of Melbourne’s Hunt Laboratory for Intelligence Research will hold an international analytic tournament.
+University of Melbourne’s Hunt Laboratory for Intelligence Research will facilitate a collaborative reasoning process to generate the report.

 Partner with Hunt